Treehouse of Horror XXIV: Cultural references

-The show’s opening sequence contains references to many movies and series, such as The Birds, Blade II, Hellboy, American Horror Story, Nosferatu: A Symphony of Horror, The Universal Classic Monsters, and The Shining.
+The show’s opening sequence contains references to many movies and series, such as The Birds, Blade II, Hellboy, American Horror Story, Nosferatu: A Symphony of Horror, The Car, The Universal Classic Monsters, and The Shining.

 "Oh, the Places You'll D'oh!" is a spoof of the Dr. Seuss book The Cat in the Hat, while the title is a parody of the title of another Dr. Seuss book, Oh, the Places You'll Go!.
 A character called the Bore-ax (a spoof of another Seuss character, The Lorax) makes an appearance in the episode, where he is seen promoting consumer goods, despite his message of not harming the environment.
 Marge goes to attend a Halloween party in a Catwoman costume.
 Whilst taking the children out to get treats, the Fat blows up the town hall wearing a Guy Fawkes mask, a reference to the 2005 film V for Vendetta.
 When Homer, as the cat, is killed, he requests that he not be portrayed by actor Mike Myers - a reference to the 2003 Cat in the Hat film.

 "Dead and Shoulders" borrows the premise of the 1972 movie The Thing with Two Heads, which starred Ray Milland and Rosey Grier.
 At the end of "Dead and Shoulders" and at the beginning of "Freaks, No Geeks", Selma makes Bart help her sing "Mockingbird" from the 1994 comedy Dumb and Dumber.
 It is also implied that Lisa is a fan of the My Little Pony: Friendship Is Magic character Rainbow Dash.
 She talks in her sleep saying "Rainbow, oh Rainbow!", to which Bart responds "Oh no, not the pony dream again!".

 "Freaks, No Geeks" is a parody of the 1932 horror film Freaks.
 At the end of the third story, a mutilated duck creature Homer is seen telling his children that was how he met their mother, which leads into the theme song from the series How I Met Your Mother.